 Step 5 - Protection from Fire

-Installing a gypsum wallboard up against the existing rigid foam board, you’ll help keep the foam board safe from fire.
+Installing gypsum wallboard up against the existing rigid foam board, you’ll help keep the foam board safe from fire.
 Certain fire codes require you to use a half-inch layer of gypsum wallboard if you install foam board.
 The extra wallboard can also be useful in keeping water out.